 Shiftry, Dark/Grass.
 Known as the ‘sinister pokemon,’ they excel at picking enemies who are weakened or at a disadvantage.
 Low defenses, but agile and deadly, capable of brute force mental attacks…

 The shiftry balances from one foot to the next, legs moving with an awkward grace that reminds Blue suddenly of the way he’d run through the forest.
-As it hops a bit closer, the razor sharp edges of its leaves slice through the smoke, first one way then the other in sweeping gestures that buffets him with a gust of air.
+As it hops a bit closer, the razor sharp edges of its leaves slice through the smoke, first one way and then the other in sweeping gestures that buffet him with gusts of air.

 He swallows the bubble of nervousness rising in his chest, then plucks a pokeball out and expands it with this thumb.
 Most shiftry are just outside the edge of what a pokeball’s mass limit can hold, but the fog makes it hard to tell just how big this one is.
 Either way, it would buy him time to get a pokemon out.
 Squirtle, shroomish or caterpie wouldn’t stand a chance.
 Zephyr could distract it and do some damage, but not enough.

 That leaves one choice, risky as it is.
 Pokeballs train even the most vicious pokemon to not see people as targets, but it’s not a sure thing, and that doesn’t mean they’ll follow orders well.

 Suddenly there’s the sound of voices, and the shiftry goes still, turning toward them.
 Panic constricts Blue’s chest, and he barely stops himself from calling out a warning.
 It might kill them in seconds if they walk near it unsuspecting, but it would kill him even quicker if it notices him.
 He turns the ball’s lens to face it, other hand putting down the water bottle and going to his belt… the ball isn’t pinging.
 Smoke is causing too much interference.
 He holds it up a bit, putting it closer…